yubinTW/fastify-keycloak-adapter/README.md

 - `excludedPatterns` string array for non-authorized urls (optional, support `?`, `*` and `**` wildcards)

+- `autoRefreshToken` set true for refreshing token automatically when token has expired (optional, defaults to `false`)

 - `disableCookiePlugin` set true if your application register the [fastify-cookie](https://github.com/fastify/fastify-cookie) plugin itself.
 Otherwise **fastify-cookie** will be registered by this plugin, because it's mandatory. (optional, defaults to `false`)

 - `disableSessionPlugin` set true if your application register the [fastify-session](https://github.com/fastify/fastify-session) plugin itself.
 Otherwise **fastify-session** will be registered by this plugin, because it's mandatory. (optional, defaults to `false`)